hogeschool/basecamp/week01/inf-bc-w01-python.md

 words = []
 num_str = input("How many words would you like to enter?") num = int(num_str)
-for _ in range(0,num):
+for _ in range(0, num):
-	word = input("Next word:")
+	word = input("Next word: ")
   	words.append(word)
-print("This is your list of words:",words)
+print("This is your list of words:", words)
 ```

 #### Exercises:

 1. Make a small research to understand the meaning of *syntax in programming*.
-Give three examples from the programs you have read in **BRef-01: Chapter 01**.
+Give three examples of the programs you have read in **BRef-01: Chapter 01**.
 2. Take each of the given following Python programs and carry out these steps:
 	- Write down sytactical elements that are understandable for you.
 	- Specify statements that you know (or you can guess) the results of the their executions.